 The Bancorp, Inc. (TBBK) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 8, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to The Bancorp, Inc. ("TBBK" or the "Company") (NASDAQ: TBBK ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Bancorp, Inc. ("TBBK" or the "Company") (NASDAQ: TBBK ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN THE BANCORP, INC. (TBBK), CLICK HERE BEFORE MAY 16, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN THE BANCORP, INC. (TBBK), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 16, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?